 I am an Assistant Professor in the Department of Physical Therapy at the Ithaca College since 2020.
 I was a Graduate Employee at the University of Oregon, where I received my Ph.D. degree in the Department of Human Physiology with a focus on biomechanics and motor control.

 Prior to doctoral training, I worked alongside Olympic weightlifters as a physical therapist.
 I found this job challenging yet satisfying through implementing preventive programs, developing and carrying out rehabilitation programs, and assisting in international meets for elite athletes.
 The best part was that I had the opportunity to travel to different countries and witness some of the greatest competitions in the world.

 As far as my research agenda, I aim to develop a career in the direction of mobility impairment research with translational applications to patient care and exercise performance.
-Currently, my research interests focus on age-related declines in cognitive and physical functions and their contributions to gait imbalance and falls.
-I have also been involved in several projects that investigate the impact-induced sports injuries with the goal of leading to new rehabilitation examinations and interventions.
+Currently, my research interests focus on age-related declines in cognitive and physical functions and their contributions to gait imbalance and fall.
+I have also been involved in several projects that investigate impact-induced sports injuries with the goal of leading to new rehabilitation examinations and interventions.

 Inspired by my athletes, I enjoy weightlifting during my free time.
 I also like running, hiking, watching movies, discovering new places to eat, and exploring new interests.
 After immersing myself in Eugene’s ever-changing beauty and outdoor activities, I cannot wait to explore the waterfalls and trails in Ithaca!